rafalp/Misago/dev-docs/plugins/hooks/get-thread-edit-formset-hook.md

 ### Return value

-A `EditThreadFormset` instance with forms for editing a thread.
+A `ThreadEditFormset` instance with forms for editing a thread.

 ## Example